NAME, REGISTERED OFFICE

 The decisions taken and the name, profession and address of the liquidator(s) shall be published in the supplements of the Moniteur belge.

-Any matter not provided for in these Statutes or in the Internal Regulations shall be governed by the provisions of Title III of the Belgian law of 27 June 1921 and any amendments thereto, as well as by the customary practices for non-profit international associations.
+Any matter not provided for in these Statutes or in the Internal Regulations shall be governed by the provisions of Chapter 10 of the Code on Companies and Associations of 23 March 2019 and any amendments thereto, as well as by the customary practices for international non-profit associations.